georgesutphin/MCB585-2023/_episodes/07-class-hypothesis-testing.md

 ~~~
 {: .language-r}

+&nbsp;

 For a simple starting example, let's say we are interested in the impact of genetic background on body weight.
 A first-order model can be simply stated:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Model:** *Body weight is determined, at least in part, by genetic background.*

 This model predicts that different genetic backgrounds should have different body weights at the same age.
 We can thus generate a hypothesis ($$H_1$$) and a corresponding null hypothesis ($$H_0$$).
 Note that a properly formed hypothesis should be a specific, falsifiable prediction about a change in an experimentally testable dependent variable following a change in an independent variable:

+&nbsp;

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; $$H_1$$: *Age-matched mice from genetically distinct strain backgrounds will have different body weights on average.*

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; $$H_0$$: *Age-matched mice from genetically distinct strain backgrounds will not have different body weights on average.*

 &nbsp;

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; $$H_0$$: *Age-matched mice from genetically distinct strain backgrounds will not have different body weights on average.*

 Our high-fat, high-sucrose diet data set includes body weight measurements for two different strains, C57BL/6 and A/J, so we have a set of observations that can be used to test the hypothesis.
-The idealized version of these hypotheses can be visualized as follows:
+From our class on distributions, we can translate the idealized version of these hypotheses as distributions:

 <img src="../fig/hypotheses.png" alt="Hypotheses" />

 We are actually taking two samples, one from the C57BL/6J strain and one from the A/J strain.
-In essence, the null hypothesis is that the observations from each sample are drawn from the same effective population with respect to the measured phenotype (or at least populations with the same phenotype mean), while the alternative hypothesis is that the samples are drawn for populations with a distinct distribution for the measured phenotype.
+In essence, the null hypothesis is that the observations from each sample are drawn from the same effective population with respect to the measured phenotype (or at least populations with the same phenotype mean; bottom panel), while the alternative hypothesis is that the samples are drawn from separate populations with distinct distributions for the measured phenotype (top panel.
+We will talk more about the important features of these distributions when we get to **Power Analysis**.

 First, we will examine the two distributions to see if there is a visual difference.
 There are a few ways to do this.
-Let's start by plotting the density functions for the starting body weights for the two strains;
+Let's start by plotting the density functions for the starting body weights for the two strains:

 ~~~